SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 These supplementary materials complement "Climate-Driven Doubling of U.S. Maize Loss Probability: Simulation through Neural Network Monte Carlo" to further describe the statistical tests employed, the simulation of insured units, and further details on the interactive tools deployed at https://ag-adaptation-study.pub.

 # Statistical tests
 We specifically use Mann Whitney U [@mann_test_1947] as variance is observed to differ between the two expected and counterfactual sets [@mcdonald_handbook_2014].
 Furthermore, as the neural network attempts to predict the distribution of yield values, we note that the granularity of the response variable (SCYM yield) specifically may influence statistical power.
-Though prior validation sutides offer confidence [@deines_million_2021], we observe that SYCM [@lobell_scalable_2015] uses Daymet variables at 1 km resolution [@thornton_daymet_2014].
-Therefore, we assume 1km resolution for the purposes of statistical tests as autocorrelation in our response variable could artificially increase the number of "true" SCYM yield estimations per neighborhood.
+Though prior validation studies offer confidence [@deines_million_2021], we observe that SYCM [@lobell_scalable_2015] uses Daymet variables at 1 km resolution [@thornton_daymet_2014].
+Therefore, due to potential correlation within those 1km cells, we assume 1km resolution for the purposes of statistical tests as autocorrelation in our response variable could artificially increase the number of "true" SCYM yield estimations per neighborhood.

 # Risk unit size
 The USDA provides anonymized information about insured units [@rma_statecountycrop_2024].
 Though this information lacks geographic specificity, the USDA indicates the county in which these units are located.
 We provide a histogram of this distribution in Figure @fig:riskunit.